| Bibble 2.99 Reviewby Uwe Steinmueller (06/12/2001)(c) 2001 Uwe Steinmueller, this review

 lost shadow details or details in the highlights.
 More important is to

+avoid lost highlights as you lose all detail in light areas.
 When Eric told me he planned to have the before and the

 after histogram displayed I was not really too much excited.
 When I then